ahmadfajar/vue-mdbootstrap-docs/src/docs/components/menu.md

 ## Overview

-The contents for the popup container need to be placed in the `content` slot.
+The contents for the popup container needs to be placed in the `content` slot.

 :::demo
 ```html